 The site was characterized as an elevated shell mound that measured about 100 feet north to south and about 50 feet wide, although it was measured about 400 feet north to south and about 100 feet wide based on a 1895 plat map.
 The mound had an elevation of about 20-30 feet above the sea level.
 The site was characterized by areas of dense midden containing oyster shell, faunal bone, and prehistoric ceramics.
 A sand mound also was documented on its western part.

 The most intact archaeological deposits occur in the northeast area of the parcel where the new residence will be situated.
 Most of the recovered prehistoric material consisted of shell refuse and faunal bone.
 Artifacts include prehistoric ceramics, most being sand-tempered plain.
 Other artifacts include a shell celt (Busycon), drilled shark teeth, and a socketed bone point.
 Of particular interest are two unidentified coprolites.
 The coprolites are of scientific significance because they have preserved materials that could provide important information about diet, disease and DNA.
 It is likely that the site is at least 1000 years old, but radiocarbon dates are pending.
 Previous references indicate the existence of a shell mound and human remains associated with the site .

 In 2017, a Pleistocene fossil deposit was found in an excavated quarry in Palm Beach County.
-The fossil deposit was discovered during a pedestrian survey.
+The fossil deposit was discovered by archaeologists during a pedestrian survey.
 Large mineralized mammal bones and tooth fragments were identified.

 The bone bed is about one meter below the surface, and appears associated with a remnant creek and pond that may have been a water source during the late Pleistocene.